Managing Resource Limits

 Managing Application Resource Limits

-Drycc Workflow supports restricting memory and CPU shares of each process.
-Requests/Limits set on a per-process type are given to
+Drycc Workflow supports restricting memory and CPU shares for each process.
+Requests/limits set on a per-process type are given to Kubernetes as resource requests and limits.
+This means you guarantee a minimum amount of resources (requests) for a process while limiting the process from using more than the specified maximum (limits).

 .

-If you set a requests/limits that is out of range for your cluster, Kubernetes will be unable to schedule your application processes into the cluster!
+If you set requests/limits that are out of range for your cluster, Kubernetes will be unable to schedule your application processes into the cluster!

 ID SPEC CPU VCPUS MEMORY FEATURES